csvance/pi-plan-ng/README.md

-# Plan Mode — a Claude Code-style planning extension for pi
+# pi-plan-ng — Plan Next Generation for pi

-Plan Mode turns pi into a focused **planning loop**: instead of implementing on the first prompt, the agent researches, drafts a plan in `PLAN.md`, and refines it with you — then executes it on command with full tool access.
+pi-plan-ng turns pi into a focused **planning loop**: instead of implementing on the first prompt, the agent researches, drafts a plan in `PLAN.md`, and refines it with you — then executes it on command with full tool access.

 The plan lives in a markdown file you can read, scroll, and edit in a **full-screen viewer** with rendered formatting.
-And because every planning session has different needs, Plan Mode is **extensible by design**: profiles let you open the door for extra bash commands (say, `julia`), extra tools (say, MCP servers like Kaimon), and extra writable paths — while everything else stays locked down.
+And because every planning session has different needs, pi-plan-ng is **extensible by design**: profiles let you open the door for extra bash commands (say, `julia`), extra tools (say, MCP servers like Kaimon), and extra writable paths — while everything else stays locked down.
 A configurable `reasoningEffort` sets how much